craigbuckler/craigbuckler/README.md

 # Hello!
 I'm Craig Buckler 👋

-You may have seen some of my stuff at [SitePoint.com](https://www.sitepoint.com/author/craig-buckler) and a few othe places.
+You may have seen some of my stuff at [SitePoint.com](https://www.sitepoint.com/author/craig-buckler) and a few other places.

 ## Current projects 🚧